1 Corinthians 15:46: “Howbeit that was not first which is spiritual, but that which is natural; and afterward that which is spiritual.”

-In this passage, we read that by becoming a human, Jesus “was made like unto his brethren …a little lower than the angels.”
-Now, if angels are disembodied human spirits, how could Jesus be “made…lower than the angels” by becoming a human?
-These Biblical statements wouldn’t make any sense if angles and human spirits are the same type of beings.
+In this passage, we read that by becoming a human, Jesus “was made like unto his brethren … a little lower than the angels.”
+Now, if angels are disembodied human spirits, how could Jesus be “made … lower than the angels” by becoming a human?
+These Biblical statements wouldn’t make any sense if angels and human spirits are the same type of beings.

-Again, a clear distinction is made between angels and humans when we read in this passage that Jesus did not take upon Himself the “the nature of angels,” but instead He took upon Himself the “the seed of Abraham,” (i.e., human nature) in order to pay for our sins.
-So, unlike Mormonism which mixes human and angelic natures together, especially in the Book of Mormon story where a former human, named “Moroni,” supposedly appears as an “angel” to Joseph Smith, the Bible articulates a clear distinct difference between the two types of beings.
+Again, a clear distinction is made between angels and humans when we read in this passage that Jesus did not take upon Himself “the nature of angels,” but instead He took upon Himself the “the seed of Abraham,” (i.e., human nature) in order to pay for our sins.
+So, unlike Mormonism which views human spirits and angelic beings as the same type of creature, the Bible articulates a clear difference between the two types of beings.

 Nowhere does the Bible ever teach that God created angels or humans by an intimate act of celestial marriage to a heavenly wife, or so-called “Heavenly Mother” as Mormons call her.
 Again, the Mormon Church’s teachings are completely unsupported by the Biblical text.